pytorch/tutorials/intermediate_source/torchrec_tutorial.rst

    embedding table on the appropriate device(s).

-In this toy example, since we have two EmbeddingTables and one GPU, torchRec will place both on the single GPU.
+In this toy example, since we have two EmbeddingTables and one GPU, TorchRec will place both on the single GPU.

 .. code:: python